About

 Note:

-• Notice that Gross Margin is being calculated relative to AGI, not topline revenue.
-This makes it a viable way to measure earning efficiency accross multiple projects, and actually compare them fairly to one another regardless of how much of the work is being outsourced to external vendors.
+• Notice that Delivery Margin is being calculated relative to AGI, not topline revenue.
+This makes it a viable way to measure earning efficiency across multiple projects, and actually compare them fairly to one another regardless of how much of the work is being outsourced to external vendors.

 Bonus Metric: Average Billable Rate (ABR)